Steene Law Solicitors

 We will not make a charge for reviewing a care home contract to assess whether its terms are fair.

-We are available from 8am to 7pm, 365 days of the year and will explain your options.
+We are available from 8am to 7pm, Monday to Friday and will explain your options.

 *The only cost to you is the phone call at standard call rates but the initial conversation with us is free and you will not be billed for our time.